Periodization

 Periodization is essential to keep progressing past the beginner stage.
 Beginners can get away with linear progression, but past the first year, structuring your training in cycles becomes mandatory.
 Plan, execute, adjust, deload, restart — that's the formula for long-term gains.

-Progressive overload means regularly increasing the stress imposed on muscles to keep gaining strength and muscle.
+Progressive overload is the foundational principle of training: gradually increasing the demand on your muscles to keep gaining strength and size.